fabioadourado-marketing/marketing-ml-lead-scoring/README.md

 Using historical demographic, behavioral, and campaign interaction data, the model helps marketing teams **prioritize leads**, **optimize campaign targeting**, and **allocate budget more efficiently**.

-The project was developed as part of a postgraduate program in **Data Science**, with a strong focus on **real-world marketing applications**.

 ---